 The compressors, for example, must be properly designed because of the high vapour density and pressure levels (particularly on the suction side).
 There are also specific requirements with regard to materials.
 Furthermore only highly dehydrated CO2 may be used.

 High demands are made on lubricants as well.
 Conventional oils are mostly not miscible and therefore require costly measures to return the oil from the system.
-On the other hand, if miscible and highly soluble POE are used, the viscosity is strongly reduced.
-For further informations Lubricants for compressors.
+On the other hand, the viscosity is strongly reduced if miscible and highly soluble POE are used.
+Further information: Lubricants for compressors.

 For subcritical CO2 applications BITZER offers two series of special compressors.